 Complete all required new hire paperwork

-Your department cannot enter you into payroll, and you will not be paid, until all of your new hire paperwork has been completed and submitted to your department administrator or human resources manager.
+You will not be paid, until all of your new hire paperwork has been completed and submitted to Human Resources for processing.

 Employment Eligibility: The Form I-9 is required for all newly hired employees who will be working in the United States to verify that you are eligible to work in the United States.